jferard/JSONEventParser/README.md

 * a simple converter from JSON to XML.

 Each of these elements is a generator which can be used in a simple `for` loop.
-The mexer provides tokens, the parser provides other tokens, and the converter provides lines of an XML file.
+The lexer provides tokens, the parser provides other tokens, and the converter provides lines of an XML file.

 JSON Event Parser is really slow but does not require any dependency.